-Still, you’d be hard-pressed to find a weirder spot than the Spreepark, an abandoned GDR-era Theme Park that is gradually being reconquered by nature.
-While for years, the place was a paradise for Urban Explorers, plans are now in motion to transform it into a “space for art and leisure”.
+Still, the abandoned GDR-era theme park that is gradually being reconquered by nature is by far the most unusual place I’ve come across in Berlin.
+For many years, the area was the holy grail for urban explorers, but these days, there are plans in motion to transform it into a “space for art and leisure”.

 This post may contain affiliate links, and I might earn a small commission at no additional cost to you.
 For more info, click here.